SjorsLockhorst/G24-lab1/README.md

 ## Installation

-To install run, create a new virtual environment (using python venv or Conda), activate it and run:
+To install, create a new virtual environment (using python venv or Conda), activate it and run:

 ```
 pip install -r requirements.txt